toolisticon/aptk/docs/documentation/gettingStarted.md

 This should be done for several reasons:

-1. To get rid of versioning conflicts between the dependencies of your annotation processor and code to be processed.
+1. To get rid of versioning conflicts between the dependencies of your annotation processor and of the code to be processed.
 2. You need to add just one provided scope dependency to the code you want to be processed, since provided dependencies aren't handled transitively by Maven

 In Maven, this can be done by using the shade plugin: